qdrant/hybrid-cloud-examples/vultr/README.md

-# Qdrant Hybrid Cloud Example for DigitalOcean
+# Qdrant Hybrid Cloud Example for Vultr

-Example how to use DigitalOcean k8s cluster as private region for hybrid qdrant cloud.
+Example how to use Vultr k8s cluster as private region for hybrid qdrant cloud.

 ### Apply terraform
-This terraform code is for a basic VPC and k8s cluster setup in a DigitalOcean project.
+This terraform code is for a basic VPC and k8s cluster setup in a Vultr project.
 It is used for Qdrant Cloud hybrid vector database setup example.
 - Go to `terraform` folder and run:
     - `terraform init`